MoinAshvath/Music-Recommendation-System/README.md

 2. `genres_v2.csv`: This CSV file is the dataset used for training the machine learning models.

-3. `web.py`: This Python file contains the Streamlit code for the web interface of the music recommender system.
-It handles user interactions and displays recommendations.
+3. `web.py`: This Python file contains the Streamlit code for the web interface of the music recommender that seamlessly integrates with our models, providing users with an intuitive platform for user interactions and displays recommendations.

 4. `images/`: This folder contains additional images used in the web interface for enhancing user experience.